Subject Source: Library of Congress Subject Headings

 Abstract This collection includes original manuscripts collected by Hi Doty relating to early Quaker involvement in Indian affairs from 1756 to 1821 and the Friendly Association.
 Of particular interest are documents concerning the settlement at Oneida and the Treaty of Easton.
 Correspondents include Tedyuscung, Nathaniel Holland, Frederick Post, John Hunt, William Cooper, Israel Chapin, William Savery, James Pemberton, and Joseph Elkinton.
 Also included in the collection are several letters written by...

-Scope and Content note This collection is comprised of the single photocopy of a typed transcript of the journal of Joseph Elkinton.
-The entries describe Elkinton's trip from Philadelphia to a Quaker missionary settlement and school called "Tunessassa," among the Seneca in upstate New York, in 1816.
+Overview Joseph Elkinton's journal entries describe his 1816 trip from Philadelphia to a Quaker missionary settlement and school called "Tunessassa," among the Seneca in upstate New York.
 His entries describe the preparation for the trip and his travel from Philadelphia to Tunessassa.
-The location of the original journal in unknown.
-This item is foldered.
+The location of the original journal is unknown.

 Abstract This collection includes the papers and correspondence of the Fussell and Lewis famlies.
 The latter relate primarily family and local news.
 Of particular interest are several letters by Graceanna Lewis denouncing slavery, an account of the response in New York Yearly Meeting to the disownment of Isaac T. Hopper, and correspondence relating an encounter with the Seneca Indians.
 Other letters include those written to Mariann Lewis by friends from Kimberton Boarding School, some of which relate to...